Here is a list of the books for the Institute.

 Mornings will be dedicated to the study of a sequential cluster of chapters from Moby-Dick.
 Resident faculty will engage themes and patterns from these chapters through panel discussions, close readings, and interactive dialogues.
 A portion of some morning sessions will consist of lowering into two or three “crews,” each guided by lead faculty, to enable selective exploration of specific issues from the novel.

 Afternoon sessions will consist of expert workshops taught by institute faculty that provide important critical, historical, and pedagogical contexts that illuminate the book’s literary art.
 These seminars will also situate the book’s questions, themes, and issues in the lives of twenty-first-century readers.
 On many days, there will also be experiential encounters during which participants will explore the geography, architecture, exhibitions, nautical displays and varied archives and collections (historical, aesthetic, and Melville-focused) afforded by the Museum and its location in the heart of New Bedford.

 A special feature of the Institute will be the enhancement of our study of Moby-Dick on three active explorations during weekend days.
-We will travel to Mystic Seaport on Saturday, June 23, by boat to the Nantucket Whaling Museum on Sunday, June 24, and to Pittsfield, Massachusetts, where Melville wrote Moby-Dick on Saturday, June 30.
+We will travel to Mystic Seaport on Sunday, June 20, by boat from Plymouth to Stellwegen Bank to encounter whales on Saturday, June 24, and to Pittsfield, Massachusetts, where Melville wrote Moby-Dick on Tuesday, June 30.